top of page

 Fortunately, there’s an easy solution to overexposure — unplugging.
 As a rule of thumb, aim to disconnect from technology (your phone, tablet, TV, computer, etc.) after 6 pm.
 Sleep with your phone out of arms reach so if you wake up in the middle of the night, you aren’t tempted to scroll through social media or read the latest news.
 Choose one day a week for a screen fast.
 During this time, take a walk outside, read a book, relax, and reconnect with yourself.

-4. Ground yourself with Ayurvedic morning and evening routines known as dinachayra
+4. Ground yourself with Ayurvedic routines known as dinachayra

 Vata's best friend is rhythm, or routine.
 Dinacharya is a daily routine you follow that creates balance.
 Having a routine during times of stress and uncertainty is especially important because it soothes and grounds Vata which likes to keep moving.